Ambergris Caye Check-list: 12 Must-Do’s On Your First Visit to San Pedro, Belize

 But before I start…my best tip – not a place to go but a thing to do is…talk to everyone!
 To the locals, with tourists…it’s a great way to find out what’s going on in town and the newest, most fun spot spots.
 To add or adjust your list of San Pedro, Belize activities.

 Because Ambergris Caye is not an all-inclusive, stay at your resort all day kinda place…you want to “go off script” and explore.

 I always recommend that people take this tour on one of their first few days on the island.

-A walking tour around San Pedro town – that gives you a great overview of the local history and culture while stopping at different restaurants and shops and tasting all kinds of food and drinks.
+A walking tour around San Pedro town – gives you a great overview of the local history and culture while stopping at different restaurants and shops and tasting all kinds of food and drinks.
 From chocolate to rum to ceviche.
 Belize’s food is AMAZING (if you are unfamiliar with Belizean food – I get it!
 Here’s a brief overview) – and this fun tour fills you with food and information.
 Highly recommend.

 2. Calvin’s Green Iguana Eco-Park

 Set in a green oasis at a back corner of busy San Pedro town, Calvin has built something extraordinary.
 A plot of mangroves set over the lagoon filled with the beautiful, often huge, and surprisingly interesting green iguana.
 (Did you know they have three eyes?)
 He’s set up something unexpected and magical.
 And charming Calvin can tell you all about it.